byCedric/Delegator/readme.md

 # Delegator

-A nice API, for Laravel, helper to keep your responses RESTed.
+A nice API helper, for Laravel, to keep your responses RESTed.
 It blends in with the usual Response of Laravel.

 ## Installation